GryBsh/NabuNetSim/README.md

 > This is a work in progress, and may contain bugs, issues, poor code, etc.

-**On Windows, you need to be in Developer Mode OR you need to run NNS as an administrator.**

 **IF YOU ARE ON A VERSION BEFORE 0.9.8**

  Many of the sources/settings previously in the config file have been moved to packages, and many settings are moved or removed.
 Drop in the default settings files, and then make your changes.